davidmashburn/GifTiffLoader/README.rst

-GifTiffLoader is a module to automatically load Tiff and Gif files as numpy arrays using PIL.
+GifTiffLoader is a module to automatically load multi-dimensional Tiff and Gif files and file sequences as numpy arrays using PIL.

-Specifically it is designed to deal with 8-bit and 16-bit images typically used as the standard formats for microscope images.
+Specifically, it is designed to deal with 8-bit and 16-bit images typically used as the standard formats for microscope images.
 It is also designed to deal with image stacks (Animated Gifs and Multi-page Tiffs) and image sequences (both 3D and 4D sequences).

 GifTiffLoader relies on two other modules, FilenameSort and cmpGen.